 Matthew 9:10-11

 The first interesting piece of information is found in the list of attendees.
 The Pharisees wouldn’t typically eat at banquets with sinful crowds.
-Which begs the question; why were they there?
+This begs the question: why were they there?

 It’s possible that they could have been friends of Matthew; however, the question they ask indicates they came for Jesus, not his new follower.
 Consequently, the people who came to support Matthew were likely the sinners.
 The fact that Matthew was good friends with the worst Capernaum had to offer suggests that Matthew himself had questionable morals.